General Growing-Instructions from 2 expert sources

 Growing Tips for Chrysanthemums was created by the Bay Area Chrysanthemum Society Visit them at http:www.bayareamums.org

-Chrysanthemums can be grown directly in the ground and/or in pots.
+Chrysanthemums can be grown directly in the ground and in pots.

 The following are basic growing techniques for chrysanthemums.

-1. Chrysanthemums prefer and do their best in a location which has full sun.
+1. Chrysanthemums prefer and do their best in a location with full sun.

-You can have good results with a little as 5 hours of sunlight a day.
+You can have good results with as little as 5 hours of sunlight daily.

-2. Avoid streetlights, porch lights, and car lights shining on your mums.
+2. Avoid streetlights, porch lights, and car lights shining on your mum.

-Unwanted light will cause your buds to set late or not bloom at all.
+Unwanted light will cause your buds to set late or not bloom.